Lamborghini Trattori: History

 Thanks to a notable increase in sales, in 1968–69 Lamborghini Trattori adopted a strategy aimed at improving both the technical quality of its tractors and the production volumes.
-Lamborghini tractors were the first in Italy to be fitted with a synchronised gearbox as standard, and the range was further extended with high-power models (R. 480)..
+Lamborghini tractors were the first in Italy to be fitted with a synchronised gearbox as standard, and the range was further extended with high-power models.

 At the beginning of the 21st century, the R6, R7 and R8 ranges entered production.

 In 2013, on the occasion of the international SIMA trade fair in Paris, the new Nitro tractor was presented to the market.
 It stood out for its white casing and totally renewed design.

 Thanks to Nitro, Lamborghini Trattori won a series of international awards, including Tractor of the Year – Golden Tractor for the Design 2014 and the RedDot Award 2014.